 Once you created the SSH key-pair, launch Tmate by running the following command from your Terminal:

-Once you established the Tmate session, share the connection ID with anybody you want to share your screen with.
+After you started the Tmate session, share the connection ID with anybody you want to share your screen with.
 You can share it with any number of people you trust.
 They need not to be in the same network or need not to use the same OS.
 They don’t even have to have tmate or tmux installed.

 This is how Tmate sessions looks like.

 As you see in the above screenshot, there is a SSH session ID (a string of random characters) at the bottom of the screen.
 Just copy and share it with others to connect.
 Please note that this ID will disappear after a few seconds.
 However, you still can view the sessions IDs using command: